 On August 12, 1999, Richard Berman transferred the property to himself and his wife as trustees of the CKF Trust, and on February 23, 2010, they transferred the property to themselves as individuals.
 On November 17, 2017, they transferred the property to the CKF LLC.

-471 Beacon remained an apartment house, assessed as a four- to six-family dwelling, in 2017.
+471 Beacon continued to be assessed as a four- to six-family dwelling in 2021.